T

 Fried Green Tomatoes

-Thick slices of unripe tomatoes, coated in cornmeal and fried to a crispy golden brown, often served with a remoulade sauce.
-A delightful balance of tangy and crunchy.
+Thick slices of tart green tomatoes, coated in seasoned cornmeal and fried to a golden crisp, often served with a remoulade sauce.
+A quintessential Southern appetizer with a delightful crunch.

 Where to try: Mrs. Wilkes' Dining Room